 Ready to find a hotel for your trip?
 There are plenty of options in Mostar, and it has the largest population of the three towns.
 Mostar is a quick, 30 minutes by car to Medjugorje and Pocitelj, so it’s a great starting point.
 Here are some deals to consider!

 Having the chance to visit Bosnia and Herzegovina was a really meaningful experience for me.
 More and more often the countries we visit are actively recovering from challenging times and conflicts that threaten their lives and cultures, and that was very true of our day—especially in Mostar.

-Thinking about a trip to Bosnia and Herzegovina?
-Here are some fun day trips to consider while you’re there!
+Thinking about visiting Mostar, Medjugorje, and/or Pocitelj in Bosnia and Herzegovina?
+Here are some additional day trips to consider while you’re there!